nginx/unit-docs/source/configuration.rst

       - Description

     * - :samp:`client_ip`
-      - String, defines the relevant HTTP header fields to look for in the request.
-Unit expects them to follow the `X-Forwarded-For
+      - String, names the HTTP header fields to expect in the request; they should use the `X-Forwarded-For
         <https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Forwarded-For>`__
-        notation, with the fields' values themselves being comma- or space-separated lists of IPv4 or IPv6 addresses.
+        format where the value is a comma- or space-separated list of IPv4s or IPv6s.

     * - :samp:`protocol`
       - String, defines the relevant HTTP header field to look for in the